 - A closed circuit television (CCTV) system is installed throughout the Hospital to assist in the maintenance of a safe and secure environment for all patients, visitors and staff.
 Footage will only be accessed by persons authorised to do so.

 - No alcohol is to be brought into the hospital or consumed at any time whilst you are a client of The Southport Private Hospital.
 Non adherence to this policy may result in your immediate discharge.

 - In accordance with the Queensland Department of Health from the 1st January 2015 smoking is banned at all health care facilities and for 5 meters beyond the facility boundary.
 The Southport Private Hospital can provide information and tailored quit smoking assistance and support.
-Please note, for your security, the main doors will not be opened between 11.00pm to 5.00am.
+Please note, for your security, the main doors will not be opened between 8pm to 5am.
+Read more about our Smoke Free Campus.
 Read more about our Smoke Free Campus.